“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Yet, there are certain cases when the litter would assuredly be a brown or Chocolate Great Dane.

 - When two Brown Great Dane dogs are bred together, the litter can neither be Blue or Black but are Brown Great Danes.
 Further,

-- If two Brown Great Dane dogs both sans dilution gene are bred, all litter would be brown or chocolate coat coloured.
+- If two Brown Great Dane dogs both sans dilution gene are bred, all litter would be brown or chocolate coat colored.
 Whilst, when one Brown Great Dane involved in the breeding possess dilution gene and other does not, the produced Great Dane puppies would still be brown.

-Chocolate Great Dane breeding:
+Chocolate Great Dane Breeding